-MATH5885 is an honours and postgraduate mathematics course.
+MATH5885 is an honours and postgraduate mathematics and statistics course.
 See the course overview below.

 Units of credit: 6

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

 More information: The Course outline will be made available closer to the start of term - please visit this website: www.unsw.edu.au/course-outlines

 The University requires all students to be aware of its policy on plagiarism.